catcombo/django-speedinfo/README.rst

 or per-view caching via ``cache_page`` decorator and counts cache hit when retrieving page from cache.

-In case you implement your own caching logic and want to mark view response as obtained from the cache, set attribute with name taken from ``SPEEDINFO_CACHED_RESPONSE_ATTR_NAME`` to True to the ``HttpResponse`` object.
+If you implement your own caching logic and want to mark view response as obtained from a cache, add attribute to the ``HttpResponse`` object with the name from ``SPEEDINFO_CACHED_RESPONSE_ATTR_NAME`` and the value set to True.
 Example::

     from django.views import View